Closures

 Closure comes from the phrase close over which means something closes or cover something.

-• The eyelids closed over her eyes as she drifted off to sleep.
+- The eyelids closed over their eyes as they drifted off to sleep.

-In case of JavaScript, it means the code block closes over all surrounding necessary information.
+In JavaScript, the code block closes over all the data it needs around it.

-It's a closed bundle of function code plus the variables necessary for it to execute independently.
+It's a closed bundle of the function code plus the variables it needs to run on its own.

 Lexical environment of closures

 Closures get their own lexical environment.
-This means, when the closure is created, it gets its own map of variables, functions and reference to parent environment.
+When a closure is created, it gets its own map of variables and functions.
+It also gets a reference to the parent environment.